The number of varieties in a family which contain a rational point

 \begin{theorem} Let $F$ be a number field and let $T$ be an anisotropic torus over $F$.
 Let $X$ be a toric variety over $F$ with respect to $T$ and let $U \subset X$ denote the open dense orbit.
 Let $Y$ be a variety over $F$ equipped with a proper surjective almost smooth morphism $\pi:Y \to X$ such that $Y(F) \neq \emptyset$.
 Suppose that \begin{itemize} \item $\pi$ admits a rational section over $\Fbar$. \item $\pi^{-1}(U) \to U$ is isomorphic to a product of Brauer-Severi schemes over $U$. \end{itemize} For each $D \in X^{(1)}$, choose an irreducible component $D'$ of $\pi^{-1}(D)$ of multiplicity one such that $[F(D)_{D'}:F(D)]$ is minimal amongst all irreducible components of $\pi^{-1}(D)$ of multiplicity one, where $F(D)_{D'}$ denotes the algebraic closure of $F(D)$ inside $F(D')$.
 If $H$ denotes the Batyrev-Tschinkel anticanonical height function on $X$, then there exists a constant $c_{X,\pi,H}>0$ such that

 where

 \end{theorem}

-Theorem \ref{thm:BS} naturally gives an answer to Question \ref{Question:3}, as posed at the beginning of the introduction.
-Moreover, we even see that as soon as there exists some $D'$ in the theorem with $[F(D)_{D'}:F(D)] >1$, then ``almost all'' of the varieties in the family do not contain a rational point.
+We emphasise that Theorem \ref{thm:BS} is many respects just a reformulation of Theorem~\ref{thm:Brauer}; its primary purpose is to give a geometric interpretation of the factor $\Delta_X(\pi)$.
+Theorem \ref{thm:BS} gives an answer to Question \ref{Question:3}, as posed at the beginning of the introduction.
+Moreover, we see that as soon as there exists some $D'$ in the theorem with $[F(D)_{D'}:F(D)] >1$, then ``almost all'' of the varieties in the family do not contain a rational point.
 As an application, if $\pi:Y \to X$ is a conic bundle which satisfies the conditions of Theorem \ref{thm:BS}, then one can easily show that

 Here we say that a reduced conic over a perfect field is non-split if it is isomorphic to two intersecting lines which are conjugate over a quadratic extension.
 The assumptions of the theorem imply that there is always an irreducible component of multiplicity one above each point of codimension one, in particular non-reduced conics do not occur (see Lemma \ref{lem:Delta=Delta}).
 In general, only the ``non-split'' fibres contribute to $\Delta_X(\pi)$ (see \S \ref{sec:conclusion}).